AM-RADIO: Agglomerative Vision Foundation Model -- Reduce All Domains Into One: Conclusion and Key Insights

 \textbf{SAM vs DINOv2.} We find that, out of the box, SAM is not well-suited for downstream tasks, whereas DINOv2 significantly outperforms in zero- and few-shot tasks.
 For example, ADE20K segmentation via linear probing is 1.7x better with the latter, and the ImageNet1k k-NN metric is 4x better.
 SAM excels in detecting edges and segmenting objects but performs poorly in high-level object description and combining the semantics of multiple objects (Figure~\ref{fig:speed_acc}).

+\textbf{Dense features.} As seen in figure \ref{fig:pca_features}, RADIO is capable of producing high resolution and low-noise features.
+An issue we identified, however, shown in figure \ref{fig:mode_switch} is that RADIO appears to have a latent `low resolution' and `high resolution' mode, likely due to the partitioned training between CLIP+DINO and SAM objectives, which we intend to fix in future work.

-\textbf{Efficient backbone.} Most of the existing VFMs use ViTs as the model architecture for the vision encoder.
-Based on our analysis of distilling efficient backbones, we conclude that most model designs are overly tailored towards supervised training on ImageNet1K and, as a result, do not scale well to VFM settings due to the low feature resolution at the output.
-We designed a new vision backbone, E-RADIO, with a hybrid CNN-Transformer architecture that significantly outperforms the competition.
-While it is at least 6x faster, it still lags behind pure transformers on dense tasks.
+\textbf{Efficient backbone.} Based on our analysis of distilling efficient backbones, we conclude that most model designs are overly tailored towards supervised training on ImageNet1K, and as a result, do not scale well to VFM settings.
+We designed a new vision backbone, E-RADIO, with a hybrid CNN-Transformer architecture that improves upon the Pareto frontier.